GSA/fedramp-tailored/_guidance/controls/PL-2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
 Provides the security categorization of the information system including supporting rationale;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.
-Describes the operational environment for the information system and relationships with or connections to other information systems;
+Describes the operational environment for the information system and relationships with or connections to other &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;information systems;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f.
 Provides an overview of the security requirements for the system;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;g.
 Identifies any relevant overlays, if applicable;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;h.
-Describes the security controls in place or planned for meeting those requirements including a rationale for the tailoring and supplementation decisions; and
+Describes the security controls in place or planned for meeting those requirements including a rationale for the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;tailoring and supplementation decisions; and

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 Is reviewed and approved by the authorizing official or designated representative prior to plan implementation;
 ### PL-2(a) Control Objective